u35tpus/statsExample/README.md

 * Enter numbers in the following format:
   * `optional sign, '+' ( '\u002B') or '-' ('\u002D'), followed by a sequence of zero or more decimal digits ("the integer"), optionally followed by a fraction, optionally followed by an exponent.`
 * To get list of statistics, type `s` and press Enter.
 Each statistics is rendered in two formats:
-  * optional sign, '+' ( '\u002B') or '-' ('\u002D'), followed by a sequence of zero or more decimal digits ("the integer"), optionally followed by a fraction, optionally followed by an exponent.
+  * optional sign, '-' ('\u002D') for negative numbers, followed by a sequence of decimal digits ("the integer"), followed by 10 fraction digits.
-  * string representation of BigDecimal format in square brackets, e.g. [1.23E+8]
+  * string representation of BigDecimal format in square brackets: `optional sign, '+' ( '\u002B') or '-' ('\u002D'), followed by a sequence of zero or more decimal digits ("the integer"), optionally followed by a fraction, optionally followed by an exponent.`
 * To exit, type `exit` and press Enter.
 Or just press `CTRL+C`